AdrianJason/RetailSalesPredictor/README.md

 ## Hyperparameter Tuning and Model Training on All Store-Item Combinations
 To improve the accuracy of our forecasts, we performed hyperparameter tuning on the Prophet model using a grid search approach.
 We tested various combinations of parameters such as `changepoint_prior_scale`, `holidays_prior_scale`, `n_changepoints`, and `seasonality_mode` on a subset of the data.
 After analyzing the results, we selected the best set of parameters based on the Mean Absolute Percentage Error (MAPE) metric.

-We then trained the Prophet model with the optimized set of parameters on every store and item combination using the entire training dataset.
+We then trained the Prophet model with the optimized set of parameters on 50 store and item combinations.
 The resulting models were stored in a dictionary with a tuple key of `(store, item)` for easy access.

 We then used these models to make predictions on the test dataset for each store and item combination and computed evaluation metrics such as MAE, MSE, RMSE, and MAPE.
 The results are stored in a Pandas DataFrame called `metrics_df`.